maantjemol/Uni-Notes/content/Terminology FoCS.md

 >
 >If a function is both One to One and Onto it kan be inverted: $A \to B$ becomes $B \to A$

-## Graphs
->[!abstract] Multigraphs
->
->Graph with multiple edges from the same 2 vertices

->[!abstract] Deg
->
->The sum of the degrees of the vertices of a graph G is equal to twice the number of edges in G.
->
->A vertex is said to be even or odd according as its degree is an even or an odd number.
-Thus A and D are even vertices whereas B and C are odd vertices.